theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 If you set the input value to "httpd" the resulting description would become "Restart service httpd".

+The next configurable option is called "Timeout to kill".
+This option allows to set an arbitrary time limit in seconds, which declares for how long the job is allowed to run.
+If the job doesn't finish before this time passes, the remote process will receive a SIGTERM.
+By default this option is unset and the job is allowed to run indefinitely.

+Another feature to allow more precise control over the execution is limiting by concurrency level and distributing the tasks over time.
+The **Concurrency level** allows to set a quota on how many parallel tasks can be run, which can effectively prevent depleting all of the system's resources in case of executing a job on a large number of hosts.
+The **Time span** can be used to define a maintenance window, across which the tasks should be distributed.
+Important thing to note is the tasks which could not be started within that window (for example tasks before them took too long to finish) are cancelled.
+This allows to tailor the execution to fit your hardware and needs.

 You can also plan the execution in future or configure multiple rerunning.
 There's a second tab called **Scheduling** where you can choose from